Before we examine the final Abomination of Desolation, let’s make a quick historical review to early abominations that led to Jewish desolations:

 The first Abomination of Desolation

-In Jeremiah 17, the prophet is told to prophesy upon Israel that if they would honor God’s seventh-day Sabbath, their city would remain forever (ch.
+In Jeremiah 17, the prophet gave a prophecy upon Israel that if they would honor God’s seventh-day Sabbath, their city would remain forever (ch.
 17:19-26).
-On the other hand, if they would not keep the Sabbath day holy, God would allow their city to be desolated.
+But if they would not honor God’s Sabbath, the Lord would allow their city to be desolated.
 “But if ye will not hearken unto me to hallow the Sabbath day, and not to bear a burden, even entering in at the gates of Jerusalem on the Sabbath day; then I will kindle a fire in the gates thereof, and it shall devour the palaces of Jerusalem, and it shall not be quenched” (v.
 27).

 Sadly, the Israelites chose to continue breaking God’s Sabbath and thus brought their own destruction and captivity.
 This led to the first destruction of the city and temple in 586 B.C. by Nebuchadnezzar.

 After coming back from the Babylonian captivity and rebuilding the city and temple, the Jewish leaders erected many rules to protect them from repeating the sins that had led to their bondage.
 The seventh-day Sabbath became received special attention.
 Over 500 rules concerning Sabbath keeping eventually was formed.
 Sadly, this only produced a system of legalistic empty religion.